MariaHochstoeger/el-madre/README.md

     ![header - logged out](static/images/readme-images/header-loggedin.png)

 - **Main section - Home page**
-    - The main part of the homepage contains a display of the three most recent blog posts.
+    - The main part of the home page contains a display of the three most recent blog posts.
     - Each post is displayed with an image, the post's title and the first 20 words of the post's content.
     - The image is either one chosen and uploaded by the writer of the post, or - if none was chosen - a default image.
     - A little banner shows the reader who the author of the post is, and what category it belongs to.
 This hints at additional functionality being available to logged in users.